lelerukjaymoh/wallet-connect/README.md

 # Wallet connect

 This next js app showcases integrating wallet connect to a Dapp using [Wagmi](https://wagmi.sh/).
+Dapp allows user to sign a message using their wallet

 ## Getting Started